iamrequest/solar-automaton/postmortem.md

 Spellcasting was something that I figured could be a neat way to implement the “Enchantment” theme.
 It’s a partial fit - I felt like “enchantment” was more of something you applied to something else, rather than an action you took.
 Something more like Minecraft’s enchantment system, rather than the “cast fireball” type of magic you’d find in Skyrim.

 But, it was something I considered nonetheless!
 I wanted to have a light version of the *A VR Game about Magic, and Ducks in Cosplay*’s magic casting system.
 In *Cosplay Ducks*, the player draws spell sigils as splines to select spells - for this idea, players would instead have a set of ~6 spheres evenly spaced out around the border of a spell plane, and the player’s selected spell would be chosen based on the order of the spheres they touch.
-Funny enough, this was implemented in another game for this jam, *Keziah’s House* (https://itch.io/jam/godot-xr-game-jam-feb-2025/rate/3331240)!
+Funny enough, this was implemented in another game for this jam, [Keziah’s House](https://itch.io/jam/godot-xr-game-jam-feb-2025/rate/3331240)!

 ![Sigil casting in A VR Game about Magic, and Ducks in Cosplay](/postmortem/cosplay-duck_sigil-drawing.gif)